 The dogged pursuit of the “5Cs” (Cash, Car, Credit card, Condominium, and Country club) is compelling many Singaporeans to look for effective ways to mitigate work stress.
 The growth in search terms like “being calm” (+60%) shows more and more of them are actively seeking ways to deal with daily stressors.
 Some are trying to cope with the rat race by taking short breaks, a trend made clear by the rise in searches for “Sentosa for staycation” (+20%) and “luxury escapes” (+100%).

-Many Singaporeans are starting to look for more sustainable models of work, as evidenced by the world’s highest concentration of “work-life balance” searches and the world’s second-highest concentration of “flexible working hours” searches.
+Many Singaporeans are starting to look for more sustainable models of work, as evidenced by top searches in Singapore, which has the world’s highest concentration of “work-life balance” searches and the world’s second-highest concentration of “flexible working hours” searches.

 From the Great Singapore Sale to 11.11, Singaporean consumers are known for their readiness to queue for a good deal.
 As the growth of search terms like “cheap and good restaurants in Singapore” (+46%) shows, spenders are looking to maximize the value of each dollar without compromising on quality.

 While quality and cost have always been important factors to Singapore consumers, there has been a new surge in the value placed on the environment and protecting it.
-Consumers across the country are increasingly concerned about sustainability, with more and more finding value in low-impact and eco-friendly products and services, as is clear from the growth of “zero waste” searches (+94%).
+Consumers across the country are increasingly concerned about sustainability, with more and more finding value in low-impact and eco-friendly products and services, as is clear from the growth of “zero waste” searches (+94%) from Google Trends 2020.

 With access to a world of information at their fingertips, consumers no longer need to second-guess themselves before indulging in a purchase.
 Search is the top source of information among Singaporeans, with more than 95% turning to it when they have questions.1